Hulk Hogan's Rock 'n' Wrestling: History

 Hulk Hogan's Rock 'n' Wrestling was animated and produced by DIC Animation City.
 It featured animated adventures of popular WWF stars from the time, including its title character Hulk Hogan and his group of face wrestlers fighting against a group of rogue heel wrestlers led by "Rowdy" Roddy Piper.
 The show followed cartoon archetypes concerning good characters triumphing over evildoers in wacky situations, typical of children's cartoons in the 1980s.

 Rarely referenced, wrestling was simply a device to determine the good guys from the bad guys.
 The wrestlers themselves appeared in the live action segments of the show, but due to their busy travel schedules, they did not provide the voices for their animated counterparts.
 These were instead performed by professional voice actors.
 One recurring live action segment was the music video for the cover of "Land of a Thousand Dances" recorded by several WWF wrestlers for The Wrestling Album.

 Due to the show being animated and the longer production times that resulted, it often failed to keep pace with the events of the WWF at the time.
 This resulted in certain wrestlers turning heel (or, in non-wrestling terms, a villain) in regular WWF programming, but remaining good guys on the cartoon and vice versa; examples include "Rowdy" Roddy Piper (who was a heel when the show debuted, but became a face in the fall of 1986, despite remaining a bad guy in the cartoon) and André the Giant (who was a face in the fall of 1985, but turned heel in early 1987, despite remaining on the good guys' side throughout the series' run).
 Additionally, the characters of Jimmy "Superfly" Snuka and Wendi Richter remained throughout the series' run, despite both having left the WWF in late 1985.

 WWE currently own the rights to the program.

 In April 2015, WWE added the show to the WWE Network, making its premiere following the April 20 episode of WWE Raw.
-On July 24, Hulk Hogan was fired by the WWE and all references to Hulk Hogan, including Hulk Hogan's Rock 'n' Wrestling, were removed from the WWE Network.
+On July 24, 2015, Hulk Hogan was fired by the WWE and all references to Hulk Hogan, including Hulk Hogan's Rock 'n' Wrestling, were removed from the WWE Network.
+Hogan was later rehired, though the series did not return to the Network.

+In September 2025, the WWE Vault YouTube channel began uploading episodes of the series.